 Will I need learner driver insurance?

-The Driving Standards Agency (DSA) recommends any learner drivers to have at least 47 hours of lessons with a professional driving school before taking a test.
+The Driving Standards Agency (DSA) recommends any learner driver has at least 47 hours of lessons with a professional driving school before taking a test.
 They also recommend a further 20 hours of practise independent of these lessons.
 This is where learner driver insurance comes into play.

 If you’ve got your own car to practise in, you’ll need to take out a temporary learner driver’s insurance policy in order to practise in it.
+Most insurers base their policies on learner drivers being younger, often around 17 years old.
 Premiums can be expensive for these kinds of policies as the combination of youth and inexperience is rather toxic for insurers given the implied high risk of road accidents.

 You should also bear in mind that not all insurers will allow learner drivers to be added to others’ policies, and those that do will still charge rather high premiums, so make sure you shop around if you want to go through with this option.